1. Purpose

 The ASA, through its Informed Financial Agreement website, may collect personal information including health and financial information from patients and disclose this information to the ASA member who is providing anaesthetic services to the patients for the member to provide fee information to the patient.
 Once the information has been disclosed to the ASA member or members the ASA destroys the information it holds.

-Receipt of your complaint will be acknowledged, and the ASA will endeavour to deal with your complaint and provide you a response within 30 days.
+Receipt of your correspondence will be acknowledged, and the ASA will endeavour to deal with your enquiry, comment, concern or complaint and provide you with a response within 30 days.
 Some matters may require detailed investigation and may accordingly take longer to resolve.
 The ASA will provide you with progress updates if this is the case and may seek further information from you.

 The ASA may refuse to investigate and deal with a complaint if it is considered to be abusive, trivial; or vexatious.